You want smart political talk without the meltdowns?

 That we have an amendment process.

-Have you discussed with either the speaker or Congressman McCarthy or anybody in leadership, or maybe even the Health and Human Services Secretary Price about these concerns and measures you would take and make to make the bill something that the Freedom Caucus would support?
+Have you discussed with either the Speaker or Congressman McCarthy or anybody in leadership or maybe even the Health and Human Services Secretary Price about these concerns and measures you would take and make to make the bill something that the Freedom Caucus would support?

 Yeah, sure.

-I mean, we're talking about we're talking about not tweaks around the edges, right?
+I mean, we're talking about, we're talking about not tweaks around the edges, right?

 We're talking about a fundamental philosophical difference here between do you go to free markets or do you keep the federal government in charge of health care?

-And so that that's the debate.
+And so that's the debate.

-When you say we, do you mean the entire freedom caucus?
+When you say we, do you mean the entire Freedom Caucus?

 Look, there's a couple of things, challenges here.